isomerpages/nlb-biblioasia/_podcast/A Local Olympian/Transcript.md

 1947, but they were unable to put together a team anyway.
 There weren’t enough good players to justify the time and the expenditure.
-So, for him the only option was China and they knew all about him in China, partly because of their Lian Hua tour in 1947, given how well he had performed, partly because of how he played against some of the Chinese touring teams like Tsingtao.</p>
+So, for him the only option was China and they knew all about him in China, partly because of their Lian Hua tour in 1947, given how well he had performebd, partly because of how he played against some of the Chinese touring teams like Tsingtao.</p>
 <p>&nbsp;</p>